D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/prompts/basic_prompt.md

 Print the following information:
 * Precision
 * Accuracy
-* Counts for TP, FP, TN, FN
-* The p-value from Fisher's exact test
+* The p-value from Fisher's exact test labeled as 'P-value of precision'

 ## Additional Information
 * Comment your code appropriately to explain complex or unclear sections.
-* Code should be made with a "less is more" bias
+* Code should be made with a "less is more" bias.